mmmries/jetstream/docs/introduction/getting_started.md

 This defines a gen server-style module which bases on `Jetstream.PullConsumer` behavior.
-The only required callback is `c:Jetstream.PullConsumer.handle_message/1`, which takes new message as its only argument and is expected to an atom instructing underlying process loop what to do with this message.
+The only required callback is `c:Jetstream.PullConsumer.handle_message/1`, which takes new message as its only argument and is expected to return an atom instructing underlying process loop what to do with this message.
 Here we are asking it to automatically send for us an ACK message back to Jetstream.

 Let's now create a consumer in our NATS server.
 We will call it `LOGGER` as we plan to let it simply